You have questions, and we have answers. Find out more below.

 Vehicle-to-grid transfer can also add to the financial savings when excess power is sold back to the grid.
 In fact, according to a recent US policy paper, switching to electric buses will benefit utility companies because they can expand and stabilize the grid, provide surplus energy storage, and increase energy demand.

 What funding is available?

-Funding is for electric school buses is available, though opportunities differ across provinces and territories.
+Funding opportunities differ across provinces and territories.
 Federal funding is available through Infrastructure Canada’s Zero-Emission Transit Fund (ZETF), and many provinces have announced additional funding.

 How many electric school buses are on the road?